Desingu Raja: Reception

 Rediff.com gave the film 2 1/2 out of 5 stars and stated, "The unconvincing storyline may not hold your attention, also some unfunny comic elements in the film will not certainly keep you entertained throughout".
 Deccan Herald wrote: "It's an unambitious film on a mission to entertain its viewers with full-length comedy.
 Honestly, it doesn't succeed in its mission because the forced humour does not even works for a few minutes, but after a while it really tests your patience".
 The Times of India gave it 2 1/2 out of 5 stars and stated "You will not like this film if you are looking for a rural comedy that feels fresh and funny".
-The Hindu wrote "Desingu Raja is about the union of a couple from feuding villages, but it’s really a cautionary tale about making movies with no jokes and no script".
+Baradwaj Rangan wrote for The Hindu, "Desingu Raja is about the union of a couple from feuding villages, but it’s really a cautionary tale about making movies with no jokes and no script".

 Sequel

-A sequel, Desingu Raja 2, was released on 11 July 2025.
+A sequel, Desingu Raja 2, again directed by Ezhil and starring Vimal, was released on 11 July 2025.